Crystal0GMY/MultithreadPost/README.md

 # Assignment1

 ## Description
 This repository contains my solution for **Assignment 1**.
-The project demonstrates the use of multithreading for generating and sending POST requests in a load testing scenario.
+The project demonstrates the use of multithreading for generating and sending POST requests in a load-testing scenario.

 ## Features
 - Generates a set of events using a multithreaded approach.